 What's In This Article?

 Starting your retirement off while you still have debt can lead to financial hardship.
-As incomes generally decrease upon retirement, debt repayments could leave you short on cash making it difficult to meet obligations as well as maig it difficult for you to enjoy a reasonable standard of living.
+As incomes generally decrease upon retirement, debt repayments could leave you short on cash making it difficult to meet obligations and enjoy a reasonable standard of living.

 Therefore, it is important to reduce and ideally eliminate debt before you retire.
 Read on to discover 3 tips to help you tackle your debt and enter retirement debt-free.

 Why Debt Can Hurt Your Ability to Retire Comfortably

 The average Baby Boomer had just over $6,000 in credit card debt in 2020, according to a survey by Experian, while an analysis by Credible revealed that Americans in their 60s who owe student loan debt have an average outstanding balance of $33,000.